brntb/Amazing-Numbers/README.md

 # HyperSkill-Amazing-Numbers-
-# Stage 5/8
+# Stage 6/8
 # Description

-In this stage, we will add another property that is called a Spy number.
-A number is said to be Spy if the sum of all digits is equal to the product of all digits.

-Our program calculates the properties of numbers, and also knows how to process a list of numbers.
-But what if we want to find numbers that have a certain property?
-For example, in case we want to find ten Buzz numbers starting from 1000.
-We need to add a new request feature for this.
-In addition, add a new property — Spy numbers.
-These numbers hide well, so beware.
-Your task is to modify the program so that it can search for these numbers.
+N is a sunny number if N+1 is a perfect square number.
+In mathematics, a square number or a perfect square is an integer that is the square of an integer; in other words, it is the product of an integer with itself.
+For example, 9 is a square number, since it equals 32 and can be written as 3×3.

+Our program can search for Spy and Palindromic numbers.
+What if we want to find all even Spy numbers?
+Or find all odd numbers among Palindromic numbers?
+Are there any Palindromics that are also Spies?
+In this stage, you will add the ability to search for several properties at once!

+What if a user enters the same property twice by mistake?
+For example, they want to find all even numbers that are even?
+Just ignore this duplicate property.
+What about two mutually exclusive properties?
+For example, if a user wants to find even numbers that are odd.
+In this case, the program will initiate the search, but there are no such numbers.
+We need to make our program foolproof.
+If a request contains mutually exclusive properties, the program should abort this request and warn the user.
+There are three pairs of mutually exclusive properties.
+A request cannot include Even and Odd, Duck and Spy, Sunny and Square numbers.
 Objectives

 Your program should process the user requests.
 In this stage, your program should: